mvolkmann/blog/src/rust.md

 impl Add for Color {
     // The "Add" trait requires specifying an "associated type"
     // named "Output" that specifies the return type of the "add" method.
+    // It could be a type other than "Self" which represents
+    // the type on which it is being implemented (Color in this case),
-    // It could be a type other than "Add", but that's what we want here. type Output = Self;
+    // but that's what we want here. type Output = Self;

     fn add(self, other: Self) -> Self {